-If you wanted to do an Answer but the 20 days has passed, you should still send an Answer as soon as you can.
+If you wanted to do an Answer but the 21 days have passed, you should still send an Answer as soon as you can.

 If you were sued and lost because you did not respond on time, and you have a defense to the lawsuit, see a lawyer right away.
 Sometimes you can get the case re-opened.